filip-szczepankiewicz/fwf_seq_resources/README.md

 ### Installing the sequence/patch
 **Siemens:** Instructions for how the sequence is installed are found [here](/Siemens/Installation/MANUAL%20seq%20install.pdf), and a manual for the "simple" sequence setup is found [here](/Siemens/v1.13s/documents/MANUAL_FWF_v1.13s_d1.0.pdf).

-**Other:** Instructions for installation and setup are provided by the vendor.
+**Other vendors:** Instructions for installation and setup are provided by the vendor.

 ### Designing waveforms and sampling schemes
 Each experiment must consider the design of the gradient waveform that will yield the diffusion encoding, and the signal sampling scheme (b-values, rotations etc.).
 Below, we have collated tools and examples of these components.

 **Waveform design:** A framework for numerical gradient waveform optimization was published by [Sjölund et al.](https://doi.org/10.1016/j.jmr.2015.10.012) and is available on [GitHub](https://github.com/jsjol/NOW).
-This framework also includes compensation of concomitant field gradients, as described [here](https://doi.org/10.1002/mrm.27828).
+This framework also includes compensation of concomitant field gradient effects, as described [here](https://doi.org/10.1002/mrm.27828).

 **Example sampling schemes:** Examples of sampling schemes appropriate for a given combination of organ and analysis technique are found in the [SamplingSchemes](/SamplingSchemes) folder.